serifpersia/pianolux-arduino/README.md

 - To run the app:

   - Download and extract the Linux zip file.
-  - Open the Terminal, navigate to the extracted PianoLED directory, and run the following command: `sudo java -jar "pianoled jar name.jar"`
+  - Open the Terminal, navigate to the extracted PianoLux directory, and run the following command: `sudo java -jar "pianolux jar name.jar"`

-To use PianoLED on MacOS, follow these links:
+To use PianoLux on MacOS, follow these links:
 - Use amd64 zip for x64 based(Intel) or arm64 zip for arm based M series Apple machines
 - [Terminal Setup](https://phoenixnap.com/kb/change-zsh-to-bash-mac#:~:text=Zsh%20replaced%20Bash%20as%20macOS's,helpful%20in%20the%20macOS%20terminal)
 - [Java Setup](https://www.youtube.com/watch?v=RfIiBMJqvp8)